itm4n/VBA-RunPE/README.md

 __Edit 2019-12-15__: the definition of the 64-bits version of the `CONTEXT` structure was indeed incorrect but fixing this didn't fix the bug.
 So, I implemented a workaround for the 64-bits version.
 I replaced the `CONTEXT` structure argument of the `GetThreadContext()` and `SetThreadContext()` functions with a `Byte` Array of the same size.

+__Edit 2019-12-17__: I finally found the problem.
+The `CONTEXT` structure must be 16-Bytes aligned in memory.
+This is something you can control in C by using `align(16)` in the definition of the structure but you can't control that in VBA.
+Therefore, `GetThreadContext()` and `SetThreadContext()` may "randomly" fail. `Byte` Arrays on the other hand seem to always be 16-Bytes aligned, that's why this workaround is effective but there is no guarantee, unless I reverse engineer the VBA interpreter/compiler and figure it out?!

 - __`LongPtr` - _User Defined Type Not Defined___

 If you get this error, it means that you are running the macro from an old version of Office (<=2007).
 The `LongPtr` type was introduced in VBA7 (Office 2010) along with the support of the 64-bits Windows API.
 It's very useful for handling pointers without having to worry about the architecture (32-bits / 64-bits).